frendsick/torth/docs/types.md

 ### char - Character

 Characters are defined with single quotes.
 They are pushed to stack as the integer representation of the character.
-Thus, character can be cast to any integer type.
-To print the characted it should be stored to a named [memory](keywords.md#memory) location like in the examble below.
+Thus, a character can be cast to any integer type.
+To print the character, it should be stored in a named [memory](keywords.md#memory) location, like in the example below.

 ```pascal
 include "std"